kolibril13/manimplotlib/docs/source/examples.rst

 Example Gallery
 ###############

-This gallery contains a collection of manim0.6.0 connected to matplotlib:
+This gallery contains a collection of manim 0.6.0 connected to matplotlib :

 .. manim:: ConnectingMatplotlib